emann615/Nessus-Essentials-Lab/README.md

 | Info | 240 | 90.91% |
 | **Total** | **264** | **100.00%** |

+The second scan was a credentialed scan before any updates were applied to the domain controller.
+This scan produced 10 critical, 7 high, 6 medium, 1 low, and 240 info results.
+Since this scan was configured with the proper credentials, a lot more results were produced.

 ### Scan 3 Results (Credentialed)
 | Risk Raiting | Count | Percentage |
 | --- | --- | --- |